 Two settlements are in proximity of the MGD (Corbu Village and Vadu Village).
-Vadu is the nearest settlement, located approximately 1.9 km from the Gas Treatment Plant (GTP).
+Vadu is the nearest settlement, located approximately 1.9 km from GTP.

 Figure 2 Settlements and structures located near MGD

 The onshore segment of the pipeline crosses: